 Review – Boxed set of How To Train Your Dragon Books from Books 2 Door.

-We were recently offered the opportunity to choose some books of our choice from Books 2 Door and the teenager chose the How To Train Your Dragon book series by Cressida Cowell.
+We were recently offered the opportunity to choose some books of our choice from Books 2 Door (without charge in return for this post) and the teenager chose the How To Train Your Dragon book series by Cressida Cowell.
 He chose them, as we were already halfway through the first book when we received the email and we were actually planning to buy all of the books soon for our homeschool reading.

 Before I tell you a bit about our homeschooling plans for the books, I’ll tell you a bit about the books that we received and the level of service that we received with them too.